aerospike-examples/aerospike-modeling/README.md

 }
 ```

-This enables searches for messages by:
+This data modeling enables searches for messages by:
  * Get messages in a timestamp range (time slicing)
  * Get messages by their rank (most recent N messages)